Skip to content ↓

 • To join in moving to music i.e. clapping, stamping, jumping

-• To throw and catch large balls
+• To kick and throw balls

 • To explore a range of wheels toys i.e. bike and scooters